The following are some Q&As about the FSU Libraries Card Swipe Turnstile Data collected at Strozier & Dirac Science Libraries:

 What type of data is associated with my card when I swipe it?

 When you swipe, the data associated with your card includes information that the University Registrar's office has on file.
 For example, your name, your EMPLID, and your demographic information are associated with your card whenever you swipe into any campus facility.
 The Library's designated assessment professionals often look at aggregate data to determine facility usage trends.
-For example, to see how the data is visualized visit here.
+Here is an example of how this data is visualized.
 If at any time these professionals wish to collect more sensitive data (such as your GPA), a formal IRB-approved study will be initiated, and you will be asked for your consent prior to your data being used.

 Some FSU cards have associated SunTrust account information.
 Account information is private and protected data that no one besides the individual cardholder and SunTrust bank staff can access.
 We cannot see any financial information to which you are linked.